tymyrddin/red-app/source/index.rst

 TL/DR: Many web applications can still easily be exploited to gain unauthorised access to sensitive data and webservers.
 Threats include SQL Injection, Code Injection, XSS, and Cookie poisoning.

-These pages contain notes on techniques and writeups of Portswigger Labs.
-For some the solution by Portswigger was used, others have partial or completely different solutions.
+These pages contain notes on techniques based on, and writeups of, Portswigger Labs and challenges and CTFs done in vulnerable web application Lab environments.

 ----